Korean court music: Aak

 The genre of aak refers to Korean court ritual music originating from China.
-Aak means 'elegant music.
+Aak means 'elegant music'.
 It is similar to dangak as both genres are of Chinese origin.
-The types of Chinese court music within the aak genre included Korean royal processional music; referred to as daechwita, munmyoak; Confucian shrine music, chongmyoak; also known as royal ancestral shrine music, hyangak and gagok; translated to the ‘classical song cycle’, and dangak.
+The types of Chinese court music within the aak genre included Korean royal processional music, referred to as daechwita; munmyo jeryeak, Confucian shrine music; jongmyo jeryeak, also known as royal ancestral shrine music; hyangak and gagok, translated to the 'classical song cycle'; and dangak.
 As these forms of court music eventually began to fade away, aak was decidedly later used only for Confucian shrine music.
 As time went on, it eventually also included forms of music played for aristocrats, nobility and court officials.

-The first historical noting of aak was during the Unified Silla period of 668–935, however this is only due to the existence of aak instruments, and no music or performance coexisted at this time.
-Aak music and performance to began to spread across Korea for the first time during the Goryeo Dynasty of 918–1392.
-Aak was first introduced to Korea during 1116, when the Chinese emperor of the Sung Dynasty first presented the Korean court with aak instruments and court dance instructions; Emperor Hyejong of Goryeo provided Emperor Huizong of Song with a gift of 428 music instruments, 572 costumes, and ritual dance objects imported from China.
-This created the growth in popularity for aak within Korea, however the genre saw an eventual decline afterwards.
-The Yi Dynasty during 1392-1910 then allowed for a completely finalised version of the aak system to rise across Korea, as the year 1430 saw the revival of the genre through a more modern reconstruction of traditional aak melodies.
+The first historical noting of aak was during the Unified Silla period of 668–935; however, this is only due to the existence of aak instruments, and no music or performance coexisted at this time.
+Aak music and performance began to spread across Korea for the first time during the Goryeo dynasty of 918–1392.
+Aak was first introduced to Korea during 1116, when the Chinese emperor of the Sung dynasty first presented the Korean court with aak instruments and court dance instructions; Emperor Hyejong of Goryeo provided Emperor Huizong of Song with a gift of 428 music instruments, 572 costumes, and ritual dance objects imported from China.
+This created the growth in popularity for aak within Korea; however, the genre saw an eventual decline afterwards.
+The Yi dynasty during 1392–1910 then allowed for a completely finalised version of the aak system to rise across Korea, as the year 1430 saw the revival of the genre through a more modern reconstruction of traditional aak melodies.

 Instruments used within the genre are all of Chinese origin and are mostly used for the purpose of playing aak music, as opposed to being used for other genres of traditional court music.

 There are only two current surviving melodies of aak, both of which are played very slowly, and last around four minutes.
 Each piece contains 32 notes, and each note is played for at least four seconds, with the instruments rising in pitch at the end of every note.